Working group

 Short description

-Prof. Ernst's working group operates at the interface of molecular microbiology, genomics, epidemiology and chemical biology to identify, investigate, and target unrecognised pathways in persistent and multidrug-resistant infections.
-To this end, the group conducts mechanistic investigations, develops genetic screens in infection related settings, and studies the adaptive evolution of pathogenicity and antibiotic tolerance to identify in vivo essential pathways in the context of persistent and multidrug-resistant infections.
+Prof. Ernst's working group operates at the interface of molecular microbiology, genomics, epidemiology and chemical biology to identify, investigate, and target unrecognized pathways in persistent and multidrug-resistant infections.
+To this end, the group conducts mechanistic investigations, develops genetic and chemical screens in infection related settings, and studies the adaptive evolution of pathogenicity and antibiotic tolerance to identify in vivo essential pathways in the context of persistent and multidrug-resistant infections.
 Insights from these studies provide a basis for the working group to explore unconventional antimicrobial strategies.

 Partner Sites